Attics Provide Dry, Sheltered Roosting For Bats

 Bats are drawn to man-made structures because they generally provide very sheltered areas for roosting.
 In large enough numbers, these pests can cause a serious degree of damage in a startlingly short amount of time.
 The severity of damage to your home depends in large part on the number of bats in the given population.
 Bat feces, commonly called guano, has a tendency to accumulate very quickly and is a serious vector for disease, even under the best of circumstances.
 Likewise, bat waste can sometimes stain walls, floors, and ceilings, eventually requiring costly cleaning or replacement.

 Bat removal can be a pretty taxing enterprise, and it’s highly recommended that homeowners enlist the help of their local pest control professional.
 These individuals are highly trained and will be familiar with the behavioral patterns and roosting habits of the pests that are infesting your home.
 Attic inspections, exclusion methods, and live trapping are the major elements of a comprehensive removal process, and if you suspect that bats have established themselves in your home, it’s always best to call for bat removal help sooner rather than later.

-If bats have made unwanted appearances around your home, call Cantu Pest Control at 972-562-9999 (Dallas and Fort Worth areas) or 713-956-7822 (Houston area) and schedule an appointment today with one of our friendly, experienced bat removal experts.
+If bats or other pests have made unwanted appearances around your home, call Cantu Pest & Termite at (972) 576-7629 and schedule an appointment today with one of our friendly, experienced bat removal experts.